wp-plugins/wp-e-commerce-predictive-search/readme.txt

 WP e-Commerce Predictive Search is the upgrade for those WP e-Commerce store owners who want a truly awesome search feature on their site.
 You will see all of the available upgrade features on the plugins widgets, admin panel and shortcode poup.
 Upgrading activates all of these advanced features.

 * Configure each widget to search all 'types'
  - Products (Lite version does these),
  - Product Categories,
  - Product Tags,
  - Posts, -
  - Pages
  - or any combination of the above

 * Set the number of each search 'type' eg "Product Category" results to show in the search box drop down.
 * Use drag and drop in the widget to set the search 'type' order that the results show in the drop down.
+* NEW - Exclude From Search Results 'Exclude From Predictive Search' Functionality.
+From the Settings > Store > Predictive Search tab you can now exclude any Product, Product Category, Product tag, Post or Page from showing in the Predictive Search results.
 * User can configure the All Results Search Page for each result to show Product Categories, Product Tags, Product Prices including 'special' pricing with each result just like the single product pages.
 * User can set the number of results to show before 'endless scroll' bar.
 * WP e-Commerce Predictive Search shortcodes - Insert and configure the Search box into any page or post via shortcode.